-Designed to help a broad audience of government leaders, employees and job seekers, the Best Places to Work in the Federal Government® rankings include the views of more than 392,700 civil servants on a wide range of workplace topics.
+Designed to help a broad audience of government leaders, employees and job seekers, the 2014 Best Places to Work in the Federal Government® rankings include the views of more than 392,700 civil servants on a wide range of workplace topics.
 More than 389 federal organizations are ranked according to overall employee satisfaction and commitment, as well as on 10 additional workplace issues such as strategic management, teamwork, leadership and work–life balance.

 Employee satisfaction and commitment are two necessary ingredients in developing high-performing organizations and attracting top talent.
 The Best Places to Work rankings are an important tool for ensuring that employee satisfaction is a top priority for government managers and leaders.
 The rankings provide a mechanism to hold agency leaders accountable for the health of their organizations; serve as an early warning sign for agencies in trouble; offer a roadmap for improvement; and give job seekers insights into how federal employees view their agencies.

-Since the first rankings were released in 2003, they have helped create much-needed institutional incentives to focus on key workforce issues and have provided managers and leaders with a way to measure and improve employee satisfaction and commitment.
-Federal human capital professionals have reported that the Best Places to Work rankings have heightened awareness among senior leaders and spurred reform of workplace practices.
+Since the first rankings were released in 2003, they have helped create much-needed institutional incentives to focus on key workforce issues, and have provided managers and leaders with a way to measure and improve employee satisfaction and commitment.

 The rankings also address one of the biggest barriers to federal employment: a lack of cross-governmental information for prospective employees.
 The Best Places to Work rankings provide job seekers unprecedented insight into opportunities for public service by highlighting the federal government’s high-performing agencies and by promoting federal organizations that often go unheralded.

 The Partnership for Public Service thanks Robert M. Tobias, director of key executive leadership programs at American University, for helping to develop the Best Places to Work rankings, and OPM for its rigorous administration of this powerful employee survey.